mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week3/README.md

 - We use a [Bidirectional RNN](../week1/README.md#bidirectional-rnn) to encode the French sentence to translate
 - We use another [RNN](../week1/README.md#recurrent-neural-network-model) to generate the English translations
-- We define **attention weights** that explain how much you should pay attention to this each French words when tranlating:
+- We define **attention weights** that explain how much you should pay attention to this each French words when translating:
     - `α<1,1>`  denote how much should you be paying attention to this first French word when generating the first english words
     - `α<1,2>`  denote how much should you be paying attention to this 2nd French word when generating the first english words
     - ...